 Patients are generally screened for infections before starting sirolimus.
 These should include:

-Immunisation may be less effective in patients on sirolimus due to reduced immune response.
+Immunisation may be less effective in patients on sirolimus due to a reduced immune response.

 See the DermNet NZ bookstore.